IRTrail/Voron-Stuff/G2E Filametrix Mod/README.md

 ![PXL_20231220_142135729](https://github.com/IRTrail/Voron-Stuff/assets/53546870/70fdd213-97e0-4778-836b-e7b3f58f3931)

 ##### Step 2:
-***IMPORTANT!*** You'll need to countersink the end of the PTFE tube that goes twoard the gears.
+***IMPORTANT!*** You'll need to countersink the end of the PTFE tube that goes toward the gears.
 Otherwise, the flat end of the tip will catch and absolutely NOT feed.
 Seriously.
 Just use a countersink cutter like you'd find in the woodworking section of the hardware store.
 Alternatively, if you're into R/C stuff, a body reamer for R/C cars works well.

 ##### Step 4: